Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Approach

 \subsection{Semantic Target Network}

-The semantic target feature is produced using a Mask R-CNN with an FPN backbone trained on the COCO dataset \cite{wu2019detectron2,lin2014microsoft}.
+We produce the semantic target feature using a Mask R-CNN with an FPN backbone trained on the COCO dataset \cite{wu2019detectron2,lin2014microsoft}.
 We introduce a small postprocessing layer that enables swapping target classes without retraining.
-Given an image, the Mask R-CNN predicts a binary mask $M$ for each object class, along with the prediction confidence.
+Given an image, the Mask R-CNN predicts a binary mask $M$ for each object class, along with its confidence.
 We extract the mask with target label $l$ and do scalar multiplication of the binary mask with the prediction confidence to get output $O$.

 We can change $l$ at runtime to search for different target classes.
-Pixels of $O$ still contain shape information on the target object (e.g. a ball mask will be round but a box mask will be square).
-To prevent the downstream policy from overfitting to one specific object shape, as well as reduce latent size, we apply a max-pool operation to $O$ which is then stacked along the other features into a latent representation, which is fed to the policy network.
+Pixels of $O$ still contain shape information on the target object (\eg a ball will produce a round mask but a box will produce a square one).
+To prevent the downstream policy from overfitting to one specific object shape, as well as reduce latent size, we apply a max-pool operation to $O$ which is then stacked along with the other features into a latent representation, which is fed to the policy network.